-I am still reflecting on how best to write
+I am still reflecting on how best to write this

-not like to think about this era of their lives.
+to think about this era of their lives.
 But, I received

 a phone call from my daughter recently and she told me she had been reading about the

 Vietnam War.
 I asked her, "Didn't they teach you about the war in high school and college?"
 She said, "No, but some of my friends were talking about it and I decided to learn more about it".
 She continued to talk and

 asked me, "Did you marry mom while you were in college to avoid the draft?"
 I was stunned.
 I said "No honey, I married your mom because I

 loved her and wanted to be her husband.
 But, I married her during the war while I was in

 college because I honestly believed that soon I would be killed in the

 Vietnam War.
 I wanted to